shreyas250825/IIT-B-Finals/README.md

 ## License

-This project is under the GUVI HCL and IIT Bombay.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Built with FastAPI and React
-- AI capabilities powered by Hugging Face Transformer models
+- AI capabilities powered by OpenAI GPT models
 - UI components styled with Tailwind CSS
 - Icons from Lucide React